 Christopher Confessore, Music Director | Terrence Wilson, piano

 Concert Sponsor: BSO South Guild

-This concert will take place live at the King Center in Melbourne on April 10, 2021 at 7:30 pm.
+This concert took place live at the King Center in Melbourne on April 10, 2021 at 7:30 pm.

 Additionally, it is being offered as a delayed stream for those who may not be comfortable attending in person.